 Discover the answers to these questions and many more during an interpretive talk or on a guided walking tour.
 Join a park ranger or volunteer for an insider's view of Cape Lookout National Seashore.
 All programs are free of charge.

-For information on special event programs such as Junior Ranger Day, Horse Sense & Survival Guided Tours, and Family Fun Days, please visit the Special Events page.
+For information on special event programs such as Horse Sense & Survival Guided Tours or the Evening at the Cape please visit the Special Events page.

-Programs are offered daily from May to September.
+Programs are offered from Memorial Day weekend to Labor Day weekend

 Ranger programs are a great way to learn more about the park.
 Meet the Ranger at the Pavilion in front of the Light Station Visitor Center Wednesday through Sunday at the times below.
 Check the Ranger Activity Board when you arrive at at the park for the program topics that day.
 Come learn something new!

 Programs offered on select dates,